openbsd/xenocara/lib/mesa/docs/ci/kernel.rst

 Some CI jobs have support to plug in a custom kernel by simply changing a variable.
 This is great, since rebuilding the kernel and rootfs may takes dozens of minutes.

-For example, freedreno jobs `gitlab.yml` manifest support a variable named `BM_KERNEL`.
-If one puts a gz-compressed kernel URL there, the job will use that kernel to boot the freedreno bare-metal devices.
+For example, Freedreno jobs `gitlab.yml` manifest support a variable named `BM_KERNEL`.
+If one puts a gz-compressed kernel URL there, the job will use that kernel to boot the Freedreno bare-metal devices.
 The same works for `BM_DTB` in the case of device tree binaries.

 Careful reading of the job logs